treanus/KUL_NIS/docs/KUL_clinical_fmridti/KUL_clinical_fmridti.md

 - `RESULTS/sub-{participant}/` — anat, figures and intermediate results
 - `RESULTS/.../Anat/sub-{participant}_lesion.nii.gz` — the lesion mask (binarised) alongside the other T1w-space volumes, whichever processing type produced it
+- `RESULTS/.../SPM/` — the task-fMRI GLM maps that are actually reviewed and exported.
+When both GLM variants run, the with-confounds (`_wc`) one is preferred; the plain one is used when `_wc` produced nothing
+- `RESULTS/.../SPM_all/` — the complete record: every GLM variant × threshold combination
+- `RESULTS/.../Tracto/` — final bundles as MRtrix `.tck`, plus tract density maps regridded to T1w
+- `RESULTS/.../TRK/` — the same bundles as TrackVis `.trk`, for **freeview** (which does not read `.tck`).
+Written by `KUL_FWT_make_TCKs.sh` next to each `.tck` and copied here; the conversion reference is the FA/tracking space, not the FreeSurfer parcellation — see the `.trk` comment in that script for why that distinction matters when the dMRI and T1w come from different sessions
 - `RESULTS/.../Perfusion/` — DSC perfusion maps and lesion/NAWM ratios, when DSC data is present (see [KUL_dsc_perfusion](/docs/KUL_dsc_perfusion/KUL_dsc_perfusion.md))
+- `REPORT/sub-{participant}_06_Tract_QQ/` — with `-Q`, one self-contained interactive HTML per bundle (drag-to-rotate metric tower, bundle geometry, along-tract profiles for every metric, and an endpoint-connectivity table + heatmap naming the parcels the bundle joins), plus `sub-{participant}_FWT_report.html`: a single page with every bundle's screenshots, switchable between the four renderings, filterable by bundle name, each linking to its own detail page
 - `*_figures_*/` — PNG screenshots for review (Tracto, SPM/fMRI and Clinical), per underlay and orientation
 - `RESULTS/.../PACS/` — DICOM series for PACS, created only with `-R` (via `KUL_nii2dcm.py`, using a donor DICOM for correct study/series linkage). `PACS/Clinical_*` holds the lesion and DSC perfusion series; `PACS/fMRI_*` and `PACS/Tracto_*` hold the activation and tract series.
 - `Karawun/sub-{participant}/` — Brainlab-compatible export, including a `FAT1w.nii.gz` QA volume, a `labels/Lesion.nii.gz` label when a lesion mask exists, and the fMRI activation labels (colours 51-63).
 See [KUL_karawun_prepare](/docs/KUL_karawun_prepare/KUL_karawun_prepare.md) for the label-colour convention — a label's voxel value *is* its Brainlab colour, and the ranges are non-overlapping by design